trailofbits/empirehacking.nyc/bkoverflow.md

 Brooklyn Overflow is a social event, without an agenda, for members to catch up with one another separate from Empire Hacking.
 Come out and meet your fellow hackers and friends!

-The next meetup will take place: January 10, 2023 at DSK Brooklyn
+The next meetup will take place: March 2023 at DSK Brooklyn (Exact date TBD)

 * Follow [@EmpireHacking](https://twitter.com/EmpireHacking) on Twitter
 * Join our [Slack](https://empireslacking.herokuapp.com) community